U.S., Britain have not helped Syrian rebels enough, Saudi prince says

 Saudi Arabia and Qatar are the main backers of the main opposition Syrian National Coalition and the FSA, which they have aided with weapons, training, money and military intelligence in the fight against Assad's government.

-Assad is backed by Iran, which struck a preliminary deal on with world powers in November to limit sanctions relief for more international oversight of its nuclear program.
+Assad is backed by Iran, which struck a preliminary deal on with world powers in November to limit sanctions relief for more international oversight of its nuclear programme.

 Western countries have held back from giving heavy weapons such as anti-tank and missile launchers for fear they could fall into the wrong hands.